daud-github/daud-github/README.md

 - 👋 Hi, I’m @daud-github
-- 👀 I’m interested in Data Analytics/Science/Engineering, Machine Learning, AI, DevOps and Crypto.
+- 👀 I’m interested in Data Analytics/Science/Engineering, Machine Learning, AI, DevOps, Amazon Web Services and Crypto.
 - 🌱 ----------------------------------------------------
-- 💞️ I’m looking to collaborate on nothing at the moment.
+- 💞️ I’m looking to collaborate on Amazon Web Services and Python Automation.
-- 📫 How to reach me? nope not now.
+- 📫 How to reach me? email: daudsch@gmail.com

 <!---
 daud-github/daud-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.